nic-dgl103-f24-cvs1/project-Cedric1z/.github/README.md

 As for fonts, I'd recommend cantora-one and host grotek.
 They're easy to read & have a sort of beauty to them.

+Website Content:

+The three pages I'm building are:

+Homepage, Gallery, and Visitors.